shreekar2005/Building_own_OS/OSOS/README.md

 ### 2. GCC cross-compiler (i686-elf-TOOL)
 Follow the Instructions in ../cross-compiler and `make your own cross-compiler`.
 You will need cross-compiler due to some reasons that you will find in cross-compiler README.

-#### If you dont want to make cross-compiler (which is not good idea) then you can go to this commit `f500e99459b3d1cf9e592b4be19fe4e2706ef2db` and follow current project and check whether you can build OOSS without cross compiler 🙂
+#### If you dont want to make cross-compiler (which is not good idea) then you can go to this commit `f500e99459b3d1cf9e592b4be19fe4e2706ef2db` and follow current project and check whether you can build OSOS without cross compiler 🙂

-## Steps to run OOSS
+## Steps to run OSOS
 ### To boot from binary
 1. `make bin` (to build project)
 2. `qemu-system-i386 -kernel ./build/mykernel.bin `